takegue/bqmake/README.md

 - Supported metadata/table profiling utilities for data management
     * BigQuery Labeling tools for partition tables
     * SQL Generator for descriptive statistics

+Currently this is public beta and all routines are subject to change wihtout notice.
+Please send us your comments and suggestion via issue!

 ## Get Started